krerkkiat/krerkkiat.github.io/content/blog/linux-drive-in-wsl.md

 on this ancient laptop.
 However, a ton of project files are still in that linux partition.
 I need to get access to it somehow.

 After a bit of Googling around, I found this article "[Mount a Linux disk in WSL 2](https://learn.microsoft.com/en-us/windows/wsl/wsl2-mount-disk)".
-Let's try it out by firing up the PowerShell with administrator priviledge and run
+Let's try it out by firing up the PowerShell with administrator privilege and run`

 ```console
 $ GET-CimInstance -query "SELECT * from Win32_DiskDrive"